firminoneto11/pokemon-scouting/README.md

 Also, if you have the `make` command available (via build-essential) in your system's PATH it would be of great help to avoid typing down long commands, but it's optional.

+Its also worth mentioning that in order to run the next commands as-is, you need to make sure that you are in a unix-like OS, because the docker-compose file uses the `/tmp/` directory to store the local sqlite database as a docker volume.
+In case that you aren't in a unix-like OS, you can edit [this file](./docker/staging/docker-compose.yaml) on the `volumes` section and change the path to one of you choosing.

 ### Running the server